ARPOISE/ARpoise/README.md

 - **POI**s can be added to and removed from an ARpoise layer via a PHP based web interface similar to the [PorPOISe for Layar](https://code.google.com/archive/p/porpoise/) web service.
 The placement of individual **POI**s can be performed through a Google-maps-based click-and-drag map interface.
 The ARpoise version of PorPOISe converts your data sets of **POI**s into responses to the ARpoise client.
 Things like JSON formatting and distance calculation are all done for you.
 ARpoise supports XML as data stores.

 - One or more ARpoise layers can be shown at any location in the world.
 If there are two or more ARpoise layers located within the range of the client's location, a list of all available layers is shown to the user to allow them to select a layer.
 If there is exactly one ARpoise layer located within the range, only this layer is shown to the user.
 If there is no layer within the range of the client's location, a default layer is shown.
-Currently Tamiko Thiel's [*Lotus Meditation*](http://www.tamikothiel.com/AR/lotus-meditation.html).
+Currently this is Tamiko Thiel's [*Lotus Meditation*](http://www.tamikothiel.com/AR/lotus-meditation.html).
 ## Components
 ### iOS- and Android-Client Application
 See [unity](unity/).